 While it’s never made quite the same song and dance about it as Microsoft has in recent years, Sony’s history is peppered with developer acquisitions designed to strengthen its first-party portfolio.
 It purchased Dutch developer Guerrilla Games in 2004 and long-time partner Sucker Punch in 2011.
 In the same general era, it also picked up LittleBigPlanet developer Media Molecule – and let’s not forget that studios like Naughty Dog were originally independent as well.
-Of course, Sony very recently brought on Insomniac Games as a first party studio.
+Of course, Sony recently added Insomniac Games to its long list of first party Worldwide Studios.

 While the Japanese giant has outright purchased some teams, it’s also established several organically.
-The likes of PixelOpus – currently working on the promising Concrete Genie – and God of War developer Sony Santa Monica were formed to bolster the organisation’s exclusive output.
+The likes of PixelOpus – who recently worked on Concrete Genie – and God of War developer Sony Santa Monica were formed to bolster the organisation’s exclusive output.
 But with current PlayStation boss Jim Ryan frequently hinting that the platform holder may be looking to add more teams to its roster, we figured it might be fun to consider the likeliest candidates.

 Location: Austin, Texas, USA

 Recognised as perhaps the best port house in the business, Bluepoint Games has pivoted from industry leading remasters to full-scale remakes in recent years.
 The team is perhaps best known for its awe-inspiring work on Shadow of the Colossus, where it preserved the gameplay of the original but brought the presentation up to the standards of an entirely new generation.
 It’s now strongly rumoured to be working on a Demon’s Souls remake, which could debut alongside the PS5.